2.4

 xl | 80em | 1280px | Extra-large screens (e.g., desktops) |

-acts as the default style, used before any breakpoint overrides apply.
+base acts as the default style, used before any breakpoint overrides apply.

 Example: Responsive backgroundColor